Myomectomy in Dover, DE

 In many cases, you may not experience any symptoms from fibroids.
 They are discovered through a pelvic exam or ultrasound.
 When fibroids are symptomatic, common issues include:

 - Frequent urination

 A doctor may recommend removing fibroids if you are planning to bear children or you are having difficulty getting pregnant.

-Contact Dedicated to Women OBGYN to schedule your myomectomy in Rehoboth Beach, Dover, Middletown, or Milford, DE.
+If you’re seeking a myomectomy in Delaware, contact Dedicated to Women OBGYN to schedule your myomectomy at our OBGYN clinic in Dover, Rehoboth Beach, Middletown, or Milford.
+Our gynecologists are board-certified by the American Board of Obstetrics and Gynecology and have extensive experience performing safe and effective myomectomy procedures.
 Give us a call today at (302) 674-0223.

 Dr. Hartmann on Fibroids